ttedeschi/interLink/README.md

 ### Virtual Kubelet
 The Virtual Kubelet is of course based on the latest Virtual Kubelet release, provided by Kubernetes itself.
 Being actually a Kubelet, every Pod submitted to the cluster is then registered to the Kubelet if taints and selectors actually match.
 The first thing done by the Virtual Kubelet is attempting a communication with the InterLink API to send a ServiceAccount configuration, which will then be used by the InterLink API to retrieve from the cluster everything is needed by Sidecars; this ServiceAccount has restricted permissions and can ONLY READ and retrieve informations from the registered Pods: no edit/creation/deletion is allowed.
 The configuration is then stored in a temporary file and sent in the HTTP request body.
 If some error(s) occurs in this phase, the Virtual Kubelet aborts its execution, since the configuration is crucial to InterLink's proper working.
+Every 10 seconds, a Ping call is sent to InterLink, to check if the connection is still available; if it is not available for some time, when it will be restored, a new Service Account is generated and sent again.
 After that, the VK starts its actual work by managing any basic Pod operation, like adding, removing, quering, etc Pods to/from the cluster.
 While a Pod is being registered, upon a `kubectl apply -f yaml_file.yaml` command for example, the Kubelet sends a Create HTTP call to the InterLink API.
 If at least 1 Pod is registered to the Kubelet, every 5 seconds, a Status HTTP call to the InterLink API is automatically issued to check every Pod's health.
 If a job executed by a Pod is terminated (returning errors or not) or if a service supposed to run is not running anymore, the Pod is being removed from the Kubernetes Cluster by the Kubelet itself.